IanZuo/Assignment8/Assignment888/README.md

 *TODO*: Please edit the following information in your assignment

-* Name:
+* Name:BoyangZuo
-* GitHub Username:BoyangZuo
+* GitHub Username:IanZuo
 * Undergraduate or Graduate Student:Graduate
 * How many hours did it take you to complete this assignment?
 25 hours
 * Did you collaborate or share ideas with any other students/TAs/Professors?nope